tokenring-ai/web-host/README.md

 ## Overview

 The `@tokenring-ai/web-host` package serves as the web foundation for TokenRing applications.
 It provides a high-performance web server built on Fastify with a resource registration system that allows different packages to extend web functionality through plugins.
-The package supports static file serving, SPA routing, JSON-RPC endpoints, and authentication.
+The package supports static file serving, SPA routing, JSON-RPC endpoints, WebSocket RPC, and authentication.

 ## Features